kitocole/nextjs-dashboard/README.md

 - 📊 Animated charts and stat cards
 - 🧩 Drag-and-drop card reordering (dnd-kit)
 - 📦 Zustand store with localStorage
-- 🔒 Auth flow simulation
+- 🔒 Auth flow (Real with Oauth)
 - ⚙️ Dashboard settings and customization
+- Postgres backend with using prisma
+-

 Inspired by tools like Linear and Vercel Admin.